 EMDR Therapy for Emotional Neglect and CPTSD in Adults

-When You Understand the Pattern — But It Still Does Not Change
+When You Understand Your Patterns But They Still Don’t Change

 Close-up of a woman with curly hair wearing a gray sweater, resting her arm on a white textured chair, with her hand visible showing rings.